benpeart/ada/README.md

 Please be aware that this code is very experimental / far from complete.
 So, you'll probably have to implement some stuff yourself.
 Also, use at your own risk.

 ### Branches
-- master: old and stable version
+- master: stable version
-- devel: new version with lots of new features (recommended)
+- devel: experimental features, use at your own risk

 # General instructions